Neurone/flux.1-dev-fp8/README.md

 | Inference; 2048x2048; 28 steps | 2 minutes and 39 seconds|
 | Inference; 2048x2048; 50 steps | 4 minutes and 46 seconds|

-After a couple of runs, most of the startup time is spent in the part **before** the quantization of the model.
+After a couple of runs the startup time decreases, but most of the startup time is spent in the part **before** the quantization of the model.

-Quantization adds ~90 sec at the startup time.
+Quantization adds ~9 seconds at the startup time (~90 in my previous configuration with an external HDD).

 ## Samples